DreadBoy/curriculum-vitae/README.md

 ## Professional work
 This list includes work I got paid for, in chronological order.
 Some of that work isn't online any more or it's behind authentication.

-* AP News website rewrite (plan to finish in autumm 2018)
+* AP News website rewrite (release planned for autumm 2018)
     * Express + React, with SSR and CSR
     * worked solo
 * Cashlook website